Vietnam News Gateway - Latest news from Vietnam

-The lack of garbage bins has been named a cause of widespread littering in Ho...

-- Ho Chi Minh City provides financial assistance for startups
+- Ho Chi Minh City residents seek pre-Tet beauty treatment

 - Hundreds run for clean toilets in southern Vietnam